 Is LSD Worth the Risks?

 Many people who experiment with LSD do so out of a desire to live life at a more vivid, meaningful level.
 They may also experiment with other drugs and abuse alcohol in order to intensify their experience.
 These behaviors can lead to chemical dependence and addiction if your substance abuse gets out of control.
 The recovery programs at The Canyon can help you find fulfillment in a life that’s free from the dangers of drugs and alcohol.
-If you or someone you care about is abusing LSD, contact our admissions counselors to find out how you can discover a meaningful life without drugs.
+If you or someone you care about is abusing LSD, contact our admissions coordinators at our toll-free, 24 hour helpline to find out how you can discover a meaningful life without drugs.
+We want to help you find a new life now.